ahoang1011/CSC-SWE-InvincibleFive/README.md

-Food Donation System
+Restaurant Food Donation Web App: "BOUNTY"

-Where the Restaurents will be able to find suitable charities in their local areas to donate their excess food every day.
-This will not only save food that otherwise goes to waste but also it will help lot of poor people.

-Team Menbers/People: \
+Through our system, we wanted to help reduce perfectly good food that is wasted and direct it towards feeding the hungry.
+Charities in need of food donations will have the ability to post to a local restaurant newsfeed of their current food needs.
+Restaurants can view multiple charity food requests and select the most relevant ones to donate their surplus food inventory.
+An incentive for the restaurant is that they can write off their donations as tax deductions.
+Our app can serve as proof.
+Restaurants and charities have the ability to view their previous transactions.

+Languages: Java, Javascript, SQL
+IDE: IntelliJ, Microsoft Visual Studios
+Technology: Spring Framework, Azure, Bootstrap, React Native, MySQL

+Group Members:
-	.Venkata Bharath Malapati \
+	.Venkata Bharath Malapati - Backend Development and Deployment .Guan Shili - System Modeling and Design
-	.Guan Shili	\
-	.Hoang Ann T \
+	.Hoang Ann T - Testing and Debugging
-	.Huggins Kahrin B \
+	.Huggins Kahrin B - Frontend Development and Deployment .James Lauren - Database Design and Mangement
-	.James Lauren \